richman954/ShadowMap-QEC/README.md

 VERTICAL EDGE WEIGHTS (Expected Crater: Rows 2-3, Cols 2-4):
 Row 2:   2.4    3.3  * 1.2* * 1.0*   2.4    3.1    2.4
 Row 3: * 2.3*   3.6  * 1.4* * 1.3* * 1.5*   3.5    4.4

-** Tech Stack
-* `PyMatching v2.x` (C++ Sparse Matrix Compiler)
-* `SciPy` (Sparse Matrix generation)
-* `NumPy` (Vectorized CRN noise generation)
-* `concurrent.futures` (Multi-core CPU parallelization)

-** Feature Roadmap

-Circuit-Level Noise (Stim Integration): Right now, we inject noise phenomenologically (we just randomly flip edges on a graph).
-In reality, quantum errors happen during the actual physical microwave pulses and gates (CNOTs, Hadamards).
-The next major step is integrating Google's Stim library (written by Craig Gidney) to simulate exact circuit-level gate failures, and letting Stim generate the routing matrices for PyMatching.

-Fully Granular Defect Maps: Currently, SHADOWMAP optimizes entire columns of the chip at once.
-The next step is giving the AI the power to tune the weight of every single individual edge on the chip independently, mapping exact atomic-level defects.

-Advanced AI Optimizers: We used a basic Darwinian genetic algorithm.
-To optimize a 1,000-dimensional continuous parameter space (every individual edge on a large chip), we would upgrade the AI engine to use CMA-ES (Covariance Matrix Adaptation) or Bayesian Optimization.